 In 2015, our city became home to the first northern outpost of beloved Tennessee institution Gus’s.
 Just like at the Volunteer State original, the chicken here has a kick that doesn’t scorch the palette, but rather lingers pleasantly.
 The breading—all golden-brown ridges and nooks and delicious craggy bits—maintains its structural integrity to the last bite, while the moist chicken beneath (particularly the thigh) practically demands to be picked clean.

-As its name suggests, this public restaurant within Soho House Chicago is a purveyor of poultry.
+As its name suggests, this public restaurant within Soho House Chicago is a purveyor of all things poultry.
 While you can order the fried chicken as a sandwich or atop waffles, don’t overlook the inconspicuous chicken nuggets.
-The childhood favorite is all grown up and served with a wedge of lemon and secret sauce.
-A crispy outer shell gives way to tender white meat that’s juicy to its core.
-The best part is, you can pop them in your mouth while sipping cocktails—no fork and knife required.
+The childhood favorite is all grownup and served with secret sauce and a lemon wedge.
+A crispy outer shell gives way to tender all-white meat that’s juicy to its core.
+The best part?
+You can pop them in your mouth while sipping cocktails—no fork and knife required.

 If you crave something a little sweet to counter all that fried goodness, look no further than this South Side favorite that’s located just off the 47th Street stop on the Green Line.
 The sunny spot serves its fried chicken alongside cinnamon French toast and sweet honey butter (which you should slather all over the chicken, too).
 Each bite is the perfect blend of sugar and spice, a nice option for breakfast enthusiasts who can't decide.